Infante Enrique, Duke of Seville: Return to Spain

-While in France, Enrique several times proclaimed himself a revolutionary, and was asked to join the International Workingmen's Association.
-He publicly became a freemason, and attained the 33rd rank in the Masonic Scottish Rite.
+While in France, Enrique several times proclaimed himself a revolutionary, and he was asked to join the International Workingmen's Association.
+He publicly became a freemason and attained the 33rd rank in the Masonic Scottish Rite.

-On 13 May 1848 he was stripped of his royal rank and titles (his children, being born of a morganatic marriage were untitled).
-In 1849 he asked the Queen's forgiveness in order to return from exile.
-The family settled in Valladolid in 1851, but were soon forced to return to France.
-Later in 1854 he returned to Spain, residing in Valencia, where his fourth son, Alberto, was born and where his second son, Luis, died shortly after Alberto's birth.
-Enrique's ducal title was restored, but not the title of Infante.
+On 13 May 1848, he was stripped of his royal rank and titles (his children, being born of a morganatic marriage, were untitled).
+In 1849, he asked the Queen's forgiveness in order to return from exile.
+The family settled in Valladolid in 1851 but were soon forced to return to France.
+In 1854, he returned to Spain and resided in Valencia, where his fourth son (Alberto) was born and where his second son (Luis) died shortly after Alberto's birth.
+Enrique's ducal title was restored, but not the title of Infante of Spain.

 Exile to France

-Soon after the Duke of Seville again expressed leftist ideas in 1860, he again went in exile to France.
-There he obtained the rank of Captain General of the army, and three years later he was promoted to Lieutenant General.
-In 1863 his wife died after giving birth to their fifth child, and was buried in the Convent of Las Descalzas Reales, rather than in the Spanish royal tombs at the El Escorial, reserved for queens and infantas of Spain.
+Soon after, the Duke of Seville again expressed leftist ideas in 1860, and he went in exile to France once more.
+There, he obtained the rank of Captain General of the army, and three years later, he was promoted to Lieutenant General.
+In 1863, his wife died after giving birth to their fifth child.
+She was buried in the Convent of Las Descalzas Reales rather than in the Spanish royal tombs at El Escorial, which are reserved for queens and infantas of Spain.

 Death

-Between 1869 and 1870, Enrique published several pamphlets and articles hostile to his cousin, Antoine, Duke of Montpensier.
+Between 1869 and 1870, Enrique published several pamphlets and articles hostile to his cousin Antoine, Duke of Montpensier.
 He challenged Montpensier to a duel, which took place near La Fortuna in Leganés, Madrid, on 12 March 1870.
-Enrique was shot and killed, removing him as a public critic of the duke's alleged aspirations on the Spanish throne.
+Enrique was shot and killed, removing him as a public critic of the duke's alleged aspirations to the Spanish throne.

 Enrique's eldest son refused to accept the 30,000 pesetas that the Duke of Montpensier offered as compensation.
-Enrique, who was no longer an Infante of Spain, could not be buried in El Escorial, but was buried in the Saint Isidore Cemetery, in Madrid.
+Enrique, who was no longer an Infante of Spain, could not be buried in El Escorial, thus he was buried at the Saint Isidore Cemetery in Madrid.

 Enrique's children were adopted by his brother, Francis.